ericcurtin/ocicp/README.md

 ## Design Notes

-- Images are created using Docker V2 Schema 2 (OCI compatible).
+- Images are created using Image Manifest Version 2, Schema 2 (OCI compatible).
 - Each push creates a new image with a single layer containing the provided files.
 - Files are always extracted into the current directory on pull.
 - Layer and config files are named by their SHA256 digest to comply with `skopeo` expectations.